 Thanks to its Dutch heritage, Orange City has been called one of the cleanest towns in America.
-With a population of nearly 6,000, it’s also one of the safest, and its size provides easy access to the town’s 7-screen movie theater, 18-hole golf course, and restaurants ranging from coffeehouse hangouts to fast-food chains to the wood-fired cuisine of the Blue Mountain Smokehouse Grille.
+With a population of nearly 6,000, it’s also one of the safest, and its size provides easy access to the town’s 5-screen movie theater, 18-hole golf course, and restaurants ranging from coffeehouse hangouts and artisan bakeries to sports bars and fast-food chains.

 An attractive community